 This course will examine the emerging scientific human and animal research findings of how the brain changes during adolescence.
 Coverage will include associated psychological and social functioning, including cognition, multi-tasking, emotional processing, sleep and some pathologies.
 With an emphasis on the vulnerability and resiliency of the adolescent brain, we will examine appetitive behaviors (e.g., drug use, gambling), risky decision making, changes in and management of daily mood and the onset of some psychiatric disorders in social and cultural contexts.
 We will connect these to the structural, functional and chemical changes in the brain during the second decade of life.
 While implications for clinical treatments will also be discussed, the primary emphasis will be normal development and some diseases that emerge in adolescence.
 This course paired with any neuroscience course counts toward the natural science diversification requirement.
 Prerequisite: NEUR 212 or PSYC 100.

 Can ants count?
 Can gorillas "converse" about the past or the future?
 Do crows use tools?
 Can dogs read human faces to detect our mood or follow our gaze for guidance or direction?
 These are the types of questions we will be considering in this seminar on animal cognition.
 We will examine how various cognitive abilities evolved in non-human animals and the purpose these abilities serve in their lives.
 Additionally, we will explore the implications of animal cognition for our own cognitive abilities.
 General topics we will discuss include memory, learning, conceptual abilities, spatial cognition, numerical competence, planning, social intelligence, communication and language, animal culture, and self awareness and theory of mind in non-human animals.
-This course can be used as an elective towards the neuroscience major or concentration and can be used in conjunction with another NEUR course to fulfill the natural science distribution requirement.
+This course can be used as an elective towards the neuroscience major or concentration.
 This counts toward the biological bases requirement for the major.
 This course paired with any neuroscience course counts toward the natural science diversification requirement.
 No prerequisite.

 This course is designed to facilitate our learning about the connections and interactions among neuroanatomy, brain function and psychological phenomena.
 We do this by studying neuropsychological disorders, as well as the basic psychological processes such as perceptions and memory.
 Through readings, discussions and class presentations, we will learn some of the basic principles of the brain's organization and function, as well as its ability to recover function after damage.
 In addition, we will learn about the nature, causes and treatment of specific neuropsychological disorders such as Parkinson's disease, Alzheimer's disease, closed head injuries, Tourette's syndrome and stroke-induced aphasia.
 Further, we will learn about neuropsychological assessment and the current level of research and discovery in the neuropsychology of specific disorders through student presentations.
 This course paired with any neuroscience course counts toward the natural science diversification requirement.
 Prerequisite: PSYC 100 or 101 or NEUR 212.
 Offered at least every other year.